joaofelipeas/dotnet7-rpg/README.md

 -All CRUD operations with EF Core;
 ---
 Documentation for the CharacterController Code

-The code above is a C# class that defines an API controller for a fictional RPG game, which provides CRUD (Create, Read, Update, Delete) operations for characters.
+The code is a C# class that defines an API controller for a fictional RPG game, which provides CRUD (Create, Read, Update, Delete) operations for characters.
 The code uses the ASP.NET Core framework to define the API endpoints and handles the requests using the methods defined in the controller.

 Running the Code
 To run the code on a local machine, follow these steps: